umbauschool/umbauschool.github.io/index.md

 Umbau is to re-define the role of the architect, even the name.
 We will leave ‘architect’, and instead, breed **LANDERS**.

 Umbau, a guerrilla studio and radical architecture and design school, is experimenting with other ways of doing.
 We are an unconventional school for unconventional times.
-Our emphasis is to breed a new way of thinking: one that savors uncertainty, thrives on disruption, and transforms the educational system.
+Our emphasis is to breed a new way of thinking: one that savors uncertainty, thrives on disruption, and transforms educational systems.

 Umbau as a school will operate at different speeds and rhythms, both long and short.
 We investigate a range of disciplines through the creative process.
-Umbau survives on collaboration to implement new solutions, produce transformation.
+Umbau survives on collaboration.

-Umbau will not offer degrees.
-You simply become a Lander.
-Lander is a title that is earned.
-Landers are trained to take the path of most resistance in a chaotic, ever-changing, world.
-Together we practice architecture differently.
-We value it as a means for us to explore, think holistically and reintroduce empathy.

 ***

 **<span style="color:red">BUILD</span> P<span style="color:red">U</span>CCINI.**
 _puccini_ meaning a beautiful, a timeless, a sensuous, an emotional architecture.

-***

-### NO TUITION.
-### NO ACCREDITATION.
-### NO DEGREES.

 ***

 # ⊞ ⊟ <a href="/img/28_MARCH_2020.pdf" style="text-decoration: none">⊠</a> ⊡